Kansas General Pesticide Application Practice Exam

 Question: 1 / 400

-Which of the following is NOT an abiotic (non-living) causal agent?
+Which of the following is classified as a biotic (pathogen) causal agent?

 Temperature extremes